Nigouz/2202_NCMF/README.md

 7. Install latest verison of FFMPEG from https://www.gyan.dev/ffmpeg/builds/
 8. Install Tesseract from https://github.com/UB-Mannheim/tesseract/wiki

-# Note:
+# Note
-1 Add Tesseract installation path to your computer System Environment path 2 Replace the Tesseract path in the code with your own installation path
+1. Add Tesseract installation path to your computer System Environment path
+2. Replace the Tesseract path in the code with your own installation path

 # How to Use
 (put the link to the user manual)